ICC4103-202010-WebTech/course-project-caguila-vlambert/README.md

 * Configuration

+* yarn install --check-files

 * rake db:migrate

-* rake db:setup then rake db:seed then rake db:populate_fake_data and you are all set to go
+* db:seed and you are all set to go

 * How to run the test suite